evergreen-ci/evg-module-manager/README.md

 Options:
   --modules-dir PATH      Directory to store module repositories [default='..']
   --evg-config-file PATH  Path to file with evergreen auth configuration
-                          [default='/Users/username/.evergreen.yml']
+                          [default='/Users/dbradf/.evergreen.yml']
   --evg-project TEXT      Name of Evergreen project [default='mongodb-mongo-master'] --help                  Show this message and exit.

 Commands:
-  disable            Disable the specified module in the current repo. enable             Enable the specified module in the current repo. evg-commit-queue   Submit changes from the base repository and any enabled modules to the... evg-patch          Create an Evergreen patch with changes from the base repo and any... git-add            Perform git add on all matching files in all modules. git-branch-create  Create a new git branch on all enabled repositories. git-branch-delete  Delete given branch in all enabled modules. git-branch-pull    Pull the latest updates from remote repositories. git-branch-show    Show existing branches on all enabled repositories. git-branch-switch  Checkout the specified branch in all enabled modules. git-branch-update  Get the latest changes from remote repositories and update the current... git-commit         Get the git status of all modules. git-restore        Perform git add on all matching files in all modules. git-status         Get the git status of all modules. list-modules       List the modules available for the current repo. pull-request       Create a Github pull request for changes in the base repository and any...
+  disable       Disable the specified module in the current repo. enable        Enable the specified module in the current repo. evg           Perform evergreen actions against the base repo and enabled modules. git           Perform git actions against the base repo and enabled modules. list-modules  List the modules available for the current repo. pull-request  Create a Github pull request for changes in the base repository and any...
 ```

 ## Contributor's Guide